datnguye/sqlmesh-demo/README.md

     DETAIL:  Key (nspname)=(jf) already exists.
     ```

+    - This is to be dealing with the concurrency config (default to 4 tasks), definitely an issue with Postgres adapter, but we can workaround by set it to `1` ✅
+  - Take sometime to get familiar with new concept [Virtual Environment](https://tobikodata.com/virtual-data-environments.html).
+There are several schemas get created within `plan` operation including: your configured schema & the environment schemas 👍
+    - Each env schema will be physically as:
       - Schema name is auto-prefixed by `sqlmesh__` e.g. `sqlmesh__jf` 👀
       - Table name is auto-prefixed by the configured schema name, and auto-suffixed with a hash e.g. `jf__orders__1347386500` 👀
-    - This could be due the Virtual Environment concept.
-Leaving a question: How to persist table name same as the configured value ❓
+  - Recommended to [join Slack community](https://tobikodata.com/slack), the team is very supportive when I asked questions🙏

 - Adding audits and tests: _TBC_